Reference

 • locales: List of default Faker locales to use for fake value generation.
 Defaults to ["en_US"]. fake will randomly choose a locale from this list each time it generates a fake value, except when initialized with explicit locales, e.g. fake(["fr_FR"]).first_name().
 For a list of valid locales, see Faker's localized providers.

 • seed: Integer seed value used to generate fake values consistently.
-Defaults to session.
-Given the same seed value and the same input, fake generates the same output throughout the dataset and across multiple sessions (for example, "Alice" may be transformed to "Bob" in all records).
-When the seed set to null, fake value transformations are not consistent, even within a single session (for example, "Alice" may be transformed to "Bob" in one record, and "Eve" in another record).
-When the seed is set to session, a random integer is generated at the beginning of each Transform v2 run and used as the seed to transform values consistently within the current run (subsequent runs will generate their own random seed).
+Defaults to null.
+When the seed is set to null, a random integer is generated at the beginning of each Transform v2 run and used as the seed to transform values consistently within the current run (subsequent runs will generate their own random seed).
+This means rerunning with a null seed can cause inconsistent transforms (i.e. Alice -> Bob for the first run, Alice -> Jane for the second).
+If you set the seed to a specific number, transforms will be consistent across runs (i.e. Alice -> Bob always).
+The seed also doubles as a salt for the hash function.
 While there are privacy benefits to inconsistent transformations, we recommend setting a fixed seed for consistent transformation for use cases involving downstream synthetic data generation, or analysis on the transformed dataset.

 Steps